 Graham’s Window Wall Solution

 Window wall is one of the largest growing segments of commercial construction as it pertains to the window industry.
-The trend in the mid to high-rise new construction market has shifted toward residential and mixed use applications.
+The trend in the mid- to high-rise new construction market has shifted toward residential and mixed-use applications.
 People want living spaces to have a residential feel versus that of an office.
 To meet the market requirements of aesthetics, ventilation, flexibility, cost and speed, Graham has developed a window wall system as a design alternative to conventional curtain wall.
-Window walls can offer design features to meet these expectations such as various ventilating styles from projected casement to sliding windows, as well as terrace and sliding glass doors, all seamlessly integrated in the design.
+Window walls can meet these expectations by offering design features such as various ventilating styles from projected casement to sliding windows, as well as terrace and sliding glass doors, all seamlessly integrated in the design.

 In the past, we have supplied many window wall projects using windows, curtain wall and storefront.
 We have now decided to take some features from both Graham Curtain Wall Solutions and GAP to develop a more competitive product that is specifically designed for this application.